MariadeAnton/ttest/README.md

 Commit B

-Hi Ana!
+Hi Anna!
 How are you doing?